-Finally, Fig. 11 also shows that in a number of situations, the compile-time instrumentation generated by HarvOS when using the energy estimates of EPIC yields an operational system at much smaller capacitor sizes, as compared with the original HarvOS.
-The cost for the overlyconservative estimations in the latter, based on static power consumption and clock speeds, materialize in the inability to complete when using small capacitors.
-In contrast, EPIC captures the dynamic behavior of these figures and offers accurate estimations to HarvOS; this results in more informed decisions on trigger call placement and smarter decisions on whether to checkpoint when executing a trigger call.
+Finally, Fig. 12 also shows that in a number of situations, the compile-time instrumentation generated by HarvOS when using the energy estimates of EPIC yields an operational system at much smaller capacitor sizes, as compared with the original HarvOS.
+The cost for the overly-conservative estimations in the latter, based on static power consumption and clock speeds, materializes in the inability to make any progress in these applications when using small capacitors.
+In contrast, EPIC captures the dynamic behavior of these figures and offers accurate estimations to HarvOS; this results in more informed decisions on trigger call placement and on whether to checkpoint when executing a trigger call.

-5.3 EPIC with CleanCut
+4.5 EPIC with CleanCut

-An alternative to using automated placement of trigger calls is to employ task-based programming abstractions offering transactional semantics [16, 34, 36].
-Programmers are to manually define tasks that are guaranteed to either complete by committing their output to non-volatile memory, or to have no effect on program state.
+An alternative to using automated placement of trigger calls is to employ task-based programming abstractions offering transactional semantics [16, 36, 38].
+Programmers are to manually define tasks that are guaranteed to either complete by committing their output to non-volatile memory or to have no effect on program state.

 CleanCut [17] is a compile-time tool that helps programmers using these abstractions identify non-termination bugs.
-These bugs exist whenever a task definition includes execution paths whose energy cost exceeds the maximum available energy, based on capacitor size.
-If no new energy is harvested while executing, a task may never complete and thus the program ends up in a livelock situation, always resuming from the beginning of the last successfully executed task.
+These exist whenever a task definition includes execution paths whose energy cost exceeds the maximum available energy, based on capacitor size.
+In these cases, if no new energy is harvested while the task executes, that may never complete and thus the program ends up in a livelock situation, always resuming from the task beginning.